Toon Boom Harmony 17.0.0

 It is now possible to export a movie in MPEG-4 (.mp4) format.

 To export an MP4 movie, select File > Export > Movie from the top menu.
 Then, in the Video Format drop-down, select H.264/MPEG-4 (*.mp4).

 NOTE Movies export in MP4 format from Harmony use the H.264 video codec and have no audio.

 On macOS, Harmony now uses the Apple AVFoundation framework that is built into macOS to export movies in QuickTime Movie (.mov) format, instead of the QuickTime application.

-This allows Harmony to export using the H.264, Apple ProRes 442 and or Apple ProRes 4444 codecs built into AVFoundation.
+This allows Harmony to encode video using the H.264, Apple ProRes 442 and or Apple ProRes 4444 codecs built into AVFoundation.